rafiathallah3/dap/README.md

 ```

 <hr/>
-Bug that I can't fix is if you add space at the end of the word before the newline, the newline token would be ignored.
-The cause might be the Regular Expression in the lexer.go
+The bug I can't fix occurs when you add a space at the end of a word before a newline; the newline token is ignored.
+The cause might be the regular expression in lexer.go